matboivin/raytracer/README.md

 ### Prerequisites

+This program was developed and runs on Debian Linux.

-GNU make and a C compiler.
+- GNU make and a C compiler
+- libxext-dev and libbsd-dev packages (see `make install` rule in Makefile)

 ### Dependencies

-This program was developed and runs on Debian Linux.

 - [MinilibX for Linux](https://github.com/42Paris/minilibx-linux)
 - [libft](https://github.com/matboivin/libft)